Victoria Knowles

 Victoria Knowles (née Jenkins; born 16 April 1976) is an English author, actress, singer, producer and entrepreneur.

 Career

 It’s Breast Cancer and Wig Bank London

 In January 2022, Knowles was diagnosed with triple positive breast cancer.
 Her treatment consisted of 16 rounds of chemotherapy, surgery and radiotherapy.
-She didn’t want her diagnosis to be for nothing so set about creating a support website called Breast Cancer Chat, and Wig Bank London; a wig recycling service aimed at offering cancer patients wigs at reduced prices.
+She didn’t want her diagnosis to be for nothing, so she set about creating a support website called Breast Cancer Chat, and Wig Bank London; a wig recycling service aimed at offering cancer patients wigs at reduced prices.

-She also wrote a book called ‘It’s Breast Cancer - three little words that change your life’ charting her cancer journey and what she did to improve her prognosis, which was released in late January 2023.
+She also wrote a memoir called ‘It’s Breast Cancer - three little words that change your life’ charting her cancer journey and what she did to improve her prognosis, which was released in late January 2023.

 The PA and The PA's Story

 In June 2014, Knowles self-published an e-book titled The PA, an autobiographical account of her time working as a personal assistant to various high profile personalities in the City of London.
 The PA reached No1 in both the Apple iTunes and Amazon chart for paid books and received widespread media attention.

 Subsequent to the success of the ebook, The PA, Knowles was offered a publishing deal to release the book as a paperback with John Blake Publishing, retitled as The PA's Story, it went on sale in the United Kingdom on 4 June 2015.

 In July 2019, Knowles completed the screenplay for the film adaptation of The PA.
 Subsequently, in February 2020, a UK film production company optioned the rights to make the film, which is in the development stage.